 - Ethical Patterdale terrier breeders would be more concerned with the practicality of the breed rather than the dog’s outward appearance.
 That is why these dogs are rarely shown in dog shows.
 Practicality includes features like strong neck and jaw, ability to squeeze into tight burrows and high durability and endurance.

-How to know if a breeder is ethical or not?
+How do you know if a breeder is ethical or not?

 The Patterdale terrier is a big dog in a small package.
 Here is a summary of a Patterdale’s temperament: